anshu1992/grocery_store_assignment/README.md

 4. Create a Sign up/in page for a user to create an account and sign in

-5. Create a page for a User to browse through the products and see each Product with it's title, description, picture and price
+5. Create a home page for a User to browse through the products and see each Product with it's title, description, picture and price.
+This should include all the products.

+6. Create a feature that you can search and/or filter by category or product title

-6. Create a Shopping cart feature that will allow a User to add Products and remove Products from their cart
+7. Create a Shopping cart feature that will allow a User to add Products and remove Products from their cart

-7. Create a Checkout page that will allow a user to see everything in their cart along with their total price.
+8. Create a Checkout page that will allow a user to see everything in their cart along with their total price.
 Allow the user to remove items from their cart as well as "check out"

-8. Create a Coupon/discount code mananger feature.
+9. Create a Coupon/discount code mananger feature.
 You can create one from scratch or you can impliment a gem.
 This feature shoudl allow an Admin to set a discount for a product until a specific date.
 The user should see that the Product has a coupon/discount and be able to click a button to "Apply Coupon" in their cart.
 This should change the total of the price for that item to the coupon/disounted price and their total should change as well.

-9. Set up a fake payment process to allow the user to "Check out"
+10. Set up a fake payment process to allow the user to "Check out"

-10. Provide some kind of user feedback that they have successfully check out and their order has been received and will be processed soon.
+11. Provide some kind of user feedback that they have successfully check out and their order has been received and will be processed soon.

 *BONUS*